Many of these causes of conflict are interrelated.

-At the end of the descriptors, there’s a coaching tool to use on yourself, with your team or implement across the workplace to address relationship breakdowns, tension or conflict.
+At the end of the descriptors, there’s a Taking Action section with questions you can use for yourself, or share with with your team or implement across the workplace to help take positive actions to address relationship breakdowns, tension or conflict.

 Change